ppy/osu-wiki/wiki/Help_centre/Usage_permissions/en.md

 For artists wishing to add or update their entry on this listing, please feel free to reach out to the osu! music licensing team at [music@ppy.sh](mailto:music@ppy.sh).

-Please also consider contacting the team about negotiating licensing.
-See the [osu! music licensing](/wiki/legal/Music_licensing) page for more information.
+Llease also consider contacting the team about negotiating licensing.
+See the [osu! music licensing](/wiki/Legal/Music_licensing) page for more information.

 ## Audio